 Before you begin the “hunt” for the perfect location, it’s worth knowing a little bit about how zoning laws may affect you.

 In terms of where you can legally operate your business, you should consider local zoning regulations and ordinances.
-These will affect your ability to make changes to property you purchase; and indeed, to purchase it in the first place.
+These will affect your ability to make changes to the property you purchase—and indeed, to purchase it in the first place.
 They will also define how various properties can be used and could place restrictions on things such as the height or size of a structure.

 The best thing to do to find out how property in your area or city is zoned is to contact your local planning agency.
 You can also look to an attorney for help through the process.

-A simple Google search should turn up a zoning map of your area as well.
-Give it a try.
+A simple Google search should turn up a zoning map of your area as well, so give it a try.

 If you’re operating a business out of your own home, many of the same zoning laws will apply to you.
-Common restrictions may include: limiting or prohibiting signage related to your business outside or on your home; making exterior changes to your home that relate to business activities; and traffic-related restrictions, as well as noise-related restrictions.
+Common restrictions may include: limiting or prohibiting signage related to your business outside or on your home, making exterior changes to your home that relate to business activities, and traffic- or noise-related restrictions.

 Depending on your city or council, you may also be required to obtain a Home Occupation Permit.
-Here’s an example permit for the city of Winston-Salem in North Carolina.
+Here’s an example permit for the city of Portland, Oregon.